Dwight-Studio/JArmEmu/README.md

 the [release page](https://github.com/Dwight-Studio/JArmEmu/releases/latest). **The executables aren't signed, and can trigger a warning screen from Windows UAC (which you can simply ignore)**.

-JArmEmu is also available on Chocolatey (but the repository is not actively maintained at this time):
+JArmEmu is also available on Chocolatey:

 ```bash
 choco install jarmemu